External Snapping Hip Syndrome (Snapping ITB) Specialist

 Are you experiencing external snapping in the hip either with or without pain?
 Does pain, inflammation and snapping tend to worsen with activity, but subsides when the same activity is stopped for a period of time?
 If so you may have Snapping Hip Syndrome.
 Snapping hip syndrome specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who are experiencing snapping hip symptons.
 Contact Dr. Padalecki’s team today!

-An Overview on External Snapping Hip Syndrome (Snapping ITB)
+What is External Snapping Hip Syndrome (Snapping ITB)?

 Snapping hip syndrome, or Snapping ITB, is a hip condition that is characterized by an audible “snap” or “click” that originates near the outside of the hip during rotational movements of the hip.
 External snapping hip syndrome is associated with the iliotibial band (ITB), which is the wide, thick tendon that runs along the outside of the hip joint and the outer thigh area.
 It also glides over the greater trochanter, which is located at the top of the femur near the outside of the hip.
-Austin, Texas residents experiencing a “snapping” or “clicking” sensation during hip rotation are encouraged to contact the office of Dr. Jeff Padalecki, hip specialist, for a detailed physical examination and treatment plan.
+Austin, Round Rock, and Cedar Park, Texas communities residents who are experiencing a “snapping” or “clicking” sensation during hip rotation are encouraged to contact the office of Dr. Jeff Padalecki, hip specialist, for a detailed physical examination and treatment plan.

 Vigorous activity and repetitive motions can lead to snapping ITB in a patient who is predisposed because of the shape of their hip.
 When the ITB becomes tight, it limits flexibility of the hip rotators and rubs over a bony structure outside of the hip joint, creating the signature snapping sound and in some cases, extreme pain and inflammation.